Imnotgoingtohindiclass/SSTCTF_WriteUp-ballroom_homosapiens/crypto/what cipher?.md

 - `K_i` = Key letter at position `i`

 Using the same example, we reverse the shifts and retrieve the original plaintext: **"ATTACKATDAWN"**.

+Knowing how a vigenere cipher works allows us to reverse the key, and thus find the plaintext encoded to vinegar{t1wzy3vl_15_ffu_wp+x3y_oy3i4m_4wxo0gex_w0+s_ey3_uliznyy3}.
+Since we know that xsstctf is encoded to vinegar, we can figure out that the first 7 characters of the key is